CFO Compensation Report 2025: Startup vs Mid-Market vs Enterprise

 Some companies engage CFOs on a project basis for specific initiatives like fundraising, M&A transactions, or financial system implementations.
 A capital raise might cost $30,000-$75,000, while an M&A transaction could run $50,000-$150,000 depending on deal complexity.

-Project-based engagements often transition into retained relationships as companies recognize the value of continuous CFO involvement.
+Project-based engagements often transition into retained relationships as companies recognize the value of continuous CFO involvement and the benefits of utilizing cash flow software.
 Ready to explore whether fractional or full-time CFO services make sense for your business?
-Talk to an expert.
+Talk to an expert

 Break-Even Revenue Thresholds